 Teen Challenges and Solutions.
 The teenage years are characterized by a push for independence.
 As parents, how do we deal with the new host of problems that accompany such change as it relates to our adolescents’ relationships, motivation, mental health, communication, social media use, among other issues.
 We want to hear about your family’s teen-related difficulties, and how you’ve addressed them.
 What solutions you’ve come up with, what’s worked and what hasn’t; your tips and strategies as a parent, a step-parent, or single parent.
 All formats welcome, and please include word count (we tend to cap at 1,200).

 Family Traditions and Rituals.
 Does your family have a secret handshake?
 A dinnertime ritual?
 A holiday tradition?
 A unique bedtime routine?
 These kind of things connect us and bring meaning to our family lives, they tell our stories: we build them up and we also preserve what’s been passed down.
 We want to hear more about your family traditions and rituals: the funny, the creative, the poignant alike.
 What they mean and how they’ve benefited you.
 All formats welcome, and please include word count (we tend to cap at 1,200).

 Motherwell is a publication that tells all sides of the parenting story.
 We accept work on a variety of parenting-related themes—culture, family life, obstacles and the process of overcoming them.
 We have two streams of writing on the site:

-Our featured original articles—either personal essays or perspective pieces—for which we pay.
+Paid opportunities for selected, original articles—either personal essays or perspective pieces.